raquelxmoss/nanowrimo/index.md

 Vi's lip quivered.

 Another voice spoke.
 "It's not going to happen, Leo," Graham had reappeared and his hesitation was gone.
 "Come on Vi.
 Let's go in."

+"Vi, why?
+Please tell me what's going on."
+Leo was distraught, and confused.

+"Our father won't allow you two to marry," said Graham, quietly.
+"You're Catholic, Leo.
+Vivienne will marry a Protestant."

+"He's a Catholic, Graham.
+He's not a Martian!"
+Vi's rage had bubbled anew.

+Leo exhaled sharply and clenched his fists.
+He turned to go.
+Vi stumbled towards him but Graham had taken ahold of her wrist and she was trapped.

+"Leo!" she cried, anguished.

+Leo stalked off into the darkness, not looking back.

+"Let's go in, Vi," repeated Graham quietly, tugging her along.
+Vi choked and followed reluctantly.

+______________________________________________________________________

+The Town Hall was decorated for the dance, and taffeta ribbons brushed Graham's hair as he led Vi deep into the crowd.
+She followed with ill grace and grimaced as Graham sat her down in the corner of the room.

+"Try to enjoy the dance, Vi," Graham advised.
+Winsome appeared and sat down next to Graham, tapping her foot to the music and keeping up a steady flow of conversation.

+- Later at the dance, Vi sits moodily, watching.
+The other girls make fun of her for her repeat dress and for sitting alone.
+Graham tries to persuade her to dance.
+Leo has stalked off into the night.
+He's Catholic, not a martian.
+- Leo comes to Vi's window after the dance and they try to talk it out.
+Leo resolves to ask his father's permission, but father turns him down.
+Leo acquiesces, Vi calls him a coward and cries.
+- As Leo's engagement to a Nice Catholic Girl is announced, Vi leaves for Wellington and dental nursery.